pchen109/lol-tracker/lab11/README.md

-# Lab 10 - Dashboard
+# Lab 11 - Reverse Proxy and Scaling

 ### Tasks
-- Create a Dashboard Service to display stats of Processing and Analysis stats.
-- Deploy the Dabshabord in VM using Ansible
+- Scale Receiver and Storage with a software load balancer (NGINX)
+- Move all services to a common endpoint

 ### Results
-- The Dashboard displays Processing and Analysis stats
-- The Dashboard displays one of each event types randomly
-- The Dashboard updates stats periodically or for every 4 seconds
+- Single endpoint (Dashboard) for all services
+- Receiver can be scaled up

 ### Prerequisite
 ##### Azure